 been excluded rarely

 gained meaningful qualifications to allow them access to education, employment or training after their time with us.

 We believe we have been mainly successful in these things in 2018-19.
 You can read our report here.

 Pupil Premium Plans 2019-20

 The pupil premium funding for 2019/20 is £157,080 and we have 168 eligible students.

 We continue to see the barriers to learning for our disadvantaged students as:

-We will therefore continue to spend the majority of our funding on English and maths.
+We will continue to spend the majority of our funding on English and maths.
 This will be in ensuring GCSE students achieve the grades to enable them to progress in their education and training.
 It will also be with pupils lower down the school to ensure they build the skills in readiness for GCSE courses.
-We will also have a particular focus on ensuring disadvantaged students make strong progress in the EBacc subjects.

 We will also support disadvantaged students to attend regularly and offer the advice, guidance and mentoring necessary to ensure students move on to meaningful pathways after Year 11.
 Pupil premium funding will be used to remove any obstacles to students' learning.